Eastern Kentucky University: Academics

+Rankings

 Accreditation and academic charge

-In 1922, it became a four-year institution.

-In 1928, the college received its initial accreditation from the Southern Association of Colleges and Schools.
-As of 2022, the university is accredited.

-In 1935, Eastern added graduate studies.
-In 1948, the state legislature granted the college the right to award nonprofessional degrees.

-In 2010, the University awarded its first doctoral degree through its Educational Leadership and Policy Studies program.
+The university is accredited by the Southern Association of Colleges and Schools.
+In 2010, the university awarded its first doctoral degree through its Educational Leadership and Policy Studies program.

 EKU serves its service region by offering adult degree completion options and online degree programs in addition to its traditional on-campus offerings.

-Rankings
+Rankings and outcomes

-Eastern Kentucky University has achieved national recognition, including mostly recently by the U.S. News & World Report 2022 Rankings:
+Eastern Kentucky University has achieved national recognition, including mostly recently by the U.S. News & World Report 2022 rankings: